 Rights of Uber Accident Victims who are Hurt in Chicago

 The laws in Illinois are not clear when it comes to Uber vehicles.
 Are they private cars or taxis?
 Truly, they are neither but rather something in between these categories.

-If you were an Uber driver, a passenger in an Uber car, or you were involved in a collisions with an Uber vehicle, call the lawyers at Abels & Annes, P.C. today toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575.
-We offer a free case consultation without obligation to all victims and their families who call us or contact us online and we have a licensed attorney standing by 24 hours a day, seven days a week to speak with you.
+Call us at (312) 924-7575.
+We offer free case consultations without obligation to all victims and their families who call us or contact us online and we have a licensed attorney standing by 24 hours a day, seven days a week to speak with you.